Ardhapur

-The once little known place is now well-known for the rich crop Banana and its improved road connectivity.
+The once little-known place is now well-known for its rich crop of bananas and improved road connectivity.
+The town has close connectivity with Nanded City and is fast developing as a satellite Town.

+History and origin

 The name Ardhapur probably originated from the Sanskrit word Aradhyapur.
-There is one stone inscription at Ardhapur which is lying in a neglected state near Shiva temple states that some dynasty of the Rashtrakutas was also ruling over Degloor.
+One stone inscription at Ardhapur is in a neglected state near Shiva temple, stating that some dynasty of the Rashtrakutas was also ruling over Degloor.
 There are many noticeable ancient sights such as Khaperkheda Shiva Temple, the stone inscription and Keshavraj Vishnu temple.

+Transportation

+Roadways

+Ardhapur is on National Highway 361 and, In the coming years, will have more proximity to additional national highways such as 161, Shaktipeeth Highway, and Samruddhi Link expressway.

+Railways

+The most awaited Nanded Wardha Railway line is going through Ardhapur.

+Airports

+The Nanded Airport is 12 KM from Ardhapur.